By Michael Holland –

 - For new employees, what might you include in the touch points for each of those months?

-- Ask a peer leader to partner with you in reviewing your goals in the example above for four rounds of the sequencing and meeting to discuss progress along the way.
+- Ask a peer leader to partner with you in reviewing your goals in the example above.
+Meet to discuss progress along the way.
 What were the outcomes for each of you?

 - Work you brain: Invest 30 minutes to learn about how the golden ratio is used in architecture and building.